BunsenLabs/bunsen-exit/README.md

 When designing themes for the exit dialog, I would recommend that the loglevel be set to at least Warn and send the logs into their own file such as ~/bl-exit.log.
 The logfile defaults to ~/xsession-errors.
 With the loglevel set to None, logs will be sent to /dev/null.
 However, the console handler will still print messages to the console.
 Note that the Debug option is pretty verbose but does display all the program's inputs and outputs.
 ## Configuration:

 Bunsen-exit is designed to be themed.
 Themes are setup in two different files.
 The first file, in ~/.config/bunsen-exit/bl-exitrc controls which buttons are shown and the theme to use when running bl-exit.
 If this config file cannot be found, the program will run with the gtk2 theme currently specified in ~/gtkrc-2.0.
-This is functionally the equivalent of runninng the "Classic" version from Crunchbang.
+This is functionally the equivalent of running the "Classic" version from Crunchbang.

 **Button Settings**